thurst0/LightTask/README.md

 Convert to Angular 2
 Convert to MicrsoftSQL possibly.
 Lack of T-SQL features like INSTEAD OF triggers is a setback.
 Status schema.
 Can be different per project.
 Also different status for project or task.
-Fix date conrols.
 Invoice schema - Printing from app.
 Remove uneeded node modules.
-Database triggers for referential interegrity.
-I.E - Can't delete a project with tasks, a task with entries, etc.
 Assigning periods or "milestones" to tasks.
 Hour estimates on task, and progress bar.  vTask for read & tTask for write.
 Clean up entity tables.
-Long text type for descriptions, and notes.
-Update UI for bigger fields.
-Schema - Projects and tasks should have multi part PK.

 Client Reference
 ---------------------